MouYongli/ScrumiX/docs/GLOSSARY.md

 - Self-managing (decide internally who does what, when, and how)
 - Typically up to 10 people to maintain nimbleness and productivity
 - Responsible for all product-related activities to achieve the Product Goal
 - Accountable for delivering a valuable Increment each Sprint
+- Scrum does not forbid roles from overlapping, but overlapping roles should be approached with caution

 ---